worktheclock/replit.github.io/misc/basic.md

 red
 ```

-#### GETCHAR
+### GETCHAR

 `GETCHAR` returns a single character of user input.
-The program maintains a first-in-first-put queue of user inputs.
+The program maintains a first-in-first-out queue of user inputs.
 If there are no user inputs in the queue, it will return an empty string `""`.

 Example:
 ```